-In a retained executive search, the search firm operates on an exclusive basis — they’re the only ones conducting the search and they’re looking to procure and present the very best candidate for your company.
+In a retained executive search process, the search firm operates on an exclusive basis — they’re the only team conducting the search, and their goal is to procure and present the very best candidate for the company they’re working with.

-Often, retained executive search firms, like Vaco’s Focus Search Partners, specialize in key markets such as healthcare, technology, consumer/retail, and business services.
+Retained executive search firms, like Vaco’s Focus Search Partners, often specialize in key markets like healthcare, technology, consumer/retail, and business services.

-Retained executive search is a high-touch and comprehensive process that includes detailed client and cultural interviews, original candidate research and outreach, screening, assessments, background checks, and negotiations.
+Retained executive search is a high-touch and comprehensive process that includes detailed client and cultural interviews, original candidate research, and extensive outreach, as well as screenings, assessments, background checks, and negotiations.
 Retained executive search professionals work in consultation with clients to develop a mutually agreeable search methodology and strategy.

-When a company needs to find the best candidate —nationally or globally—in a highly competitive market, then retained search is the way to go.
-This discreet and comprehensive executive search process is the go-to option for larger companies when they need to find the ideal C-suite and board-level candidates.
+When a company needs to find the best candidate for a leadership role—nationally or globally—in a highly competitive market, retained executive search is the superior option.
+The discretion, exclusivity and comprehensiveness of the retained search model is ideal for larger companies who want to find the optimal candidate for a C-suite or board-level position.

-Here at Vaco, we offer both contingency and retained executive search services.
-We take a consultative approach to talent solutions, and we work with our clients to identify the best search model for their needs.
-Whether you’re looking for temporary staffing, entry-level permanent placement, experienced VPs and CFOs, or a new board director or CEO, our recruitment professionals, contingency executive search teams, and retained executive search experts can help.
+Here at Vaco, we offer both contingency and retained executive search services, for both long-term and interim executive roles.
+We take a consultative approach to talent solutions, and we work extensively to become a true talent strategy partner for our clients; this allows us to identify the best search model to meet their needs.